 With class, a busy social life and all the other great things that come with being a college student, you're going to have a very busy schedule.
 Here, you'll find all the most important things you need at FIU.
 Think of it as the only cheat sheet you'll ever be allowed to use in college.

-A healthy university is one of our top priority.
-We’re counting on you to protect yourself and other Panthers through our Healthy Living habits: stay home if you feel ill, face covering recommended even indoors, wash your hands frequently, make sure your vaccines are up to date and, above all, respect people’s choices.
+The university community is transitioning to a post-COVID next normal with a healthy university our top priority.
+We’re counting on you to protect yourself and other Panthers through our healthy living habits: stay home if you feel ill, wash your hands frequently, sneeze or cough into your elbow, make sure your vaccines are up to date and, above all, respect people’s choices.

 It's college.
 There's a lot going on and not all of it is happening in the classroom.
 But let's not lose sight of the most important reason you're here: academics.
 Here are a few things that'll help you get the grade.

 You can't go to classes if you forgot to sign up for them.
 And you'd do well to keep track of the drop date, too (always protect the GPA).
 Is that a mirage you see?
 Nope, it's the last day of class, the best day of all.
 Here are the most important dates you need to know:

 Don't let a simple thing like a late payment prevent you from registering for classes.
 For example, did you know that you can delegate access to your myFIU account so your parents can make a payment towards your fees?

 Classes fill up fast.
 You don't want to be the person who starts registration the first week of class (those late fees are expensive!).
 Be sure to register as soon as possible for the classes you want to take.

 If you're creative, anything is a study space.
 Still, some are better than others.
 When you're ready for something a bit more comfortable (and sanitary) than the floor of the hallway outside your class, here are some of the nicer places to hit the books: